Weekend in the West Village: A Local’s Guide

 Start with the Hudson River Park path

-A local weekend almost always starts with a walk.
+To see some of these shifts first-hand (and see some of these new developments for yourself), start your weekend with a riverside walk.
 The West Village has one of the easiest on-ramps to Hudson River Park, which runs along Manhattan’s west side and is built for long strolls, bikes, and “let’s just keep going” energy.

 A great stop: Pier 45 at Christopher Street for open views and an unexpectedly big lawn.